ess-dmsc/h5cpp/doc/source/users_guide/dataspace_custom_types.rst

         const T *data() const;
     };

-Now as a dataspace for such a type we would like to have a simple dataspace of shape 3x3 and fixed size.
-The type trait which must be provided could look like this
+The most natural choice for a dataspace for such a type would be a simple dataspace of shape 3x3 with fixed dimensions.
+To achive this we have to provide a type trait as follows

 .. code-block:: cpp